alphadi/machine-learning/README.md

 # machine-learning
-My repository for popular machine learning models
+My repository where I have performed analytics on some popular datasets and built machine learning models